Russell-Waterhouse/blog/content/post/when-is-done-done.md

 pizza, no matter how catchy the commercial jingle was.

 Sure, you could have done "Better".
 Freezer pizza is so much Cheaper!
-And Faster!
+And faster!
 And Easier!

 ## The Question: Resource Allocation
 There are several questions here, and I'll try to boil them down.

 What is considered "Good Enough"?
 What is considered "Better"?
 What is considered "Too Costly to Implement"?
-What is considered "Too Costly to Do Wrong"
+What is considered "Too Costly to Do Wrong"?

 Usually, when I'm working with this problem day-to-day, the question looks something like this: